oeloeloel/forked/README.md

 What it lets you do:
 * Write stories in a readable format with minimal distraction
-* Player navigates to different parts of your story with button clicks
+* Player navigates to different parts of your story with buttons
+* Player can control the game with mouse, game controller or keyboard (or all three at the same time)
 * Issue commands from within your story
   * Premade commands available for non-programmers
   * Custom commands are simple to create using Ruby